NayNigel/PureCare-Cleaning-Services/README.md

 ## Project Overview

-PureCare Cleaning Services is a Johannesburg-based cleaning business concept providing professional residential, commercial and specialised cleaning services.
+PureCare Cleaning Services is a Johannesburg based cleaning business concept providing professional residential, commercial and specialised cleaning services.

 The website provides customers with information about the organisation, available cleaning services, service enquiries and contact information.
 The website is designed with a clean, modern and professional aesthetic that reflects the cleaning industry.